wenzhoumei/llvm-openrisc/README.md

 ### Usage
 To compile code using llc for the OpenRISC backend, use the following command:
    ```
-   llc -march=openrisc -filetype=obj -o output.o input.ll
+   llc -march=openrisc -S -O2 <source-file.ll>
    ```

 ### Tests
-My tests for this backend are currently located under the following directory (subject to change):
+My tests for this backend are currently located under the following directory:
    ```
    llvm-openrisc/llvm/test/CodeGen/OpenRisc/Personal
    ```